Dude, Where Is My Beer? Reviews

 - everything is cluttered with red herrings

-- old lucasarts style UI (it's of a more gimmick than pleasant experience)
+- old lucasarts style UI (it's more of a gimmick than pleasant experience)

-- moon logic
+- moon logic puzzles

 - no autoskipping dialog / can't skip dialog using other than LMB / skipping is not responsive enough